Article written by Lukas Monfette, Human Resources Consultant and Call & Response Coordinator at Brio PAE

 How to choose?

 Presenteeism is a resilient behavior.
-You choose to adapt to the situation (health problem) in order to achieve a goal (for example, completing your work tasks within the allotted time).
+You choose to adapt to the situation (health problem) in order to achieve a goal (for example, accomplishing your work tasks within the allotted time).
 In other words, you try to balance your health and your performance.
 However, this choice is not always the most appropriate in the long term.

 Consider the type of presenteeism and your current situation

 Absenteeism and several types of presenteeism coexist in everyday organizational life.
-According to the model proposed by Karanika-Murray and Biron (2020), there are four types of presenteeism that you need to be aware of in order to make the right decisions for your health and performance at work (see Figure 1).
+According to the model proposed by Karanika-Murray and Biron (2020), there are four types of presenteeism that you need to be aware of in order to make the right decisions for your health and performance at work (see Figure 1):

 Functional presenteeism: You are attentive to your health.
 At the same time, you adapt to the availability of your capacities in order to maintain a sufficient level of performance.

-TIP: Functional presenteeism should be preferred to absenteeism, as it allows you to feel good while working in a reasonable way
+TIP: Functional presenteeism should be preferred to absenteeism, as it allows you to feel good while working in a reasonable way.

 TIP: Therapeutic presenteeism should be preferred to absenteeism, especially in isolated situations.
 However, you should talk to your superiors about a temporary assignment.